"Before installing a Conservatory or Orangery you must find out whether you require planning permission"

 - No verandas, balconies or raised platforms are present

-You may also need to establish whether or not your house is a ‘new build’ as developers occasionally place limitations on them.
+You may also need to establish whether or not your house is a ‘new build’.
+Developers occasionally place limitations on them.

 Do I need planning permission for a conservatory or orangery?

-Conservatories and orangeries are generally permitted developments which do not require planning permission, providing they meet certain criteria.
-If a property is extended and the conservatory or orangery structure does not meet the criteria then planning permission will be required.
-If planning permission is not granted and the structure has been built it could be liable for removal.
+Conservatories and Orangeries are generally permitted developments which do not require planning permission, providing they meet the above-listed criteria.
+If a property is extended and the Conservatory or Orangery structure does not meet the criteria, then planning permission will be required.
+If planning permission is not granted and the structure has been built, it could be liable for removal.

 What are the guidelines?